Ultramann/Numeric-Python-Intro/README.md

 # An Introduction to Performant Python

 This repository aims to serve as a tutorial style introduction to discovering numeric performance optimizations in the Python programming language.
 It assumes only a cursory knowledge of Python and a tolerance for pinches of math.
+Requisite Python libraries are: `scipy`, `numpy`, and `matplotlib`.

 ## Table of Contents:
 1. [Preamble](#preamble)